busterswt/lisaem/README.md

 ## Compiling wxWidgets for your system

 The scripts directory contains several scripts that you could use to build wxWidgets for your system.
-We will generally link LisaEm statically, especially for macOS x and
+We will generally link LisaEm statically, especially for macOS X and

 ```
-build-wx3.1.2-modern-macosx.sh
+build-wx3.2.3-modern-macosx.sh
 build-wxwidgets-cygwin-windows.sh
 build-wxwidgets-gtk.sh
 ```